 Recently (2015) Google proposed using a measure of truth to rank webpages.
-What could be the pros and cons of this?
+What could go wrong?

 Personalized PageRank.
-Idea: each user j has preference of which pages they find important, by a unit basis vector $h_j$ .
+Idea: each user j has preference of which pages they find important, by a unit basis vector h_j .
 This can be estimated based on past search results, or can be set to the user.
 These can then be jumped to more frequently on distribution step, denoted as